 How do you think we can strengthen the women’s rights movement globally?
 What kinds of things do you think would better enable women to participate in the promotion and protection of human rights?
 Do you have any ideas regarding how the internet could be used for activism?

-I think the protection structure right now focusses on well-known activists.
+I think the protection structure right now focuses on well-known activists.
 If I go into the trenches, I can identify people who don’t have the privilege of being known but are still doing great work.
-If there was a way we could decentralise protection mechanisms already in place, that would be amazing.
+If there was a way in which we could decentralise protection mechanisms that are already in place, that would be amazing.

-All the international organizations, and even the local ones, are doing okay when it comes to physical protection, but even that isn’t reaching everyone.
+All the international organisations, and even the local ones, are doing okay when it comes to physical protection, but even that isn’t reaching everyone.
 I have a friend without the resources to hide, even though her and her son are being watched.
 I’ve told her to come to Nairobi, bought her a bus ticket, and hid her in my house.
-But this isn’t a solution – she doesn’t have access to people like Freedom House, or organizations which can help her.
-For her to be helped she has to be known to be helped.
+But this isn’t a solution – she doesn’t have access to people like Freedom House, or organisations which can help her.
+For her to be helped she has to be known.

 In your experience which techniques and practices have been particularly effective at keeping you safe?
 Which factors have been most important in achieving your goal at the time?

 What I have been doing is setting up a programme when I realise we have a problem.
 With activist mental health, I invite them to my house once a month and we meet, have a drink, cook, and vent and vent and vent.
 Therapists in Kenya are expensive, and that’s why we need networks – I have spoken to therapists and doctors to see if they can help, but in Kenya there are so few and the need is so high, so they don’t take on a lot of pro bono work.
 There is one therapist who comes with me and gives group therapy, but this needs to be all over the country.